ADGiko/Covid19-Data-2020-2021-Exploration-Project/README.md

 My First Project Using Excel, SQL and Tableau
 Covid 19 Data Exploration
-Skills used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types Thanks to "Alex The Analyst" for the help and motivation.
+Skills used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types